EU suggests visa-bans on Israeli settlers, following US example

 And he painted a scary picture for EU counter-terrorism efforts: "Today if you go for election in the West Bank, I think they [Hamas] will win, I think today you go to election in Egypt I'm not so sure the they're going to lose, the Muslim Brotherhood, I think if we go into free elections in most of the Arab countries, they will win," Regev said.

-Hamas and the Muslim Brotherhood officially parted ways in 2017, however.
+Hamas and the Muslim Brotherhood have officially parted ways, however.

-"Hamas in its revised charter from 2017 does not even mention the Muslim Brotherhood," said Bitte Hammargren, a Middle East scholar at Swedish Institute of International Affairs in Stockholm.
+"Hamas in its revised charter from 2017 does not even mention the Muslim Brotherhood," said Bitte Hammargren, a Middle East scholar at the Swedish Institute of International Affairs in Stockholm.

 And Regev was unduly demonising the Muslim Brotherhood by trying to link them to the 7 October pogrom, said H. A. Hellyer, an expert from the Royal United Services Institute, a think-tank in London.

-"I've covered them for more than 15 years and I'm not a fan, but they're not a group bent on genocide, I've not come across anything like that," he said.
+"I've covered them [the Muslim Brotherhood] for more than 15 years and I'm not a fan, but they're not a group bent on genocide, I've not come across anything like that," he said.

 There was "denialism" of the full horrors of 7 October in Muslim Brotherhood circles, he said.
 "I think it's grotesque, but it's also not unique — you see it also in parts of the far-left in Europe and even in the United States," Hellyer said.